 You can specify exactly what powers an agent may exercise by signing a special power of attorney.
 This is often used when one cannot handle certain affairs due to other commitments or health reasons.
 Selling property (personal and real), managing real estate, collecting debts, and handling business transactions are some of the common matters specified in a special power of attorney document.

-Notary Public Garden Grove-Health Care Power of Attorney
+Question From Notary Public Westminster?
+Health Care Power of Attorney

 A health care power of attorney grants your agent authority to make medical decisions for you if you are unconscious, mentally incompetent, or otherwise unable to make decisions on your own.
 While not the same thing as a living will, many states allow you to include your preference about being kept on life support.
 Some states will allow you to combine parts of the health care POA and living will into an advanced health care directive.